-Every Sunday at 10:00am we gather to sing, pray, hear the message, and live out community.
+Every Sunday at 10:00am and at 12:30pm we gather to sing, pray, hear the message, and live out community.
 We welcome all people as an open and affirming congregation.
 Following worship we share our welcome with one another at coffee hour complete with a real feast, and round tables to sit at.
 Often we have a "Second Hour" where we discuss an important topic, have a book study, or a sermon talk-back.
 Usually the first Sunday of the month we celebrate communion (also called "eucharist" or "the Lord's Supper").
 All present, including children and guests, baptized or not, are invited to share the bread and cup.
 We always use grape juice instead of wine, out of respect for those persons who are striving to live in recovery.
 Also, there are gluten-free crackers available for those who need them.
 One can receive communion by either sitting in your pew or coming forward.
 To make an on-line worship offering, please CLICK HERE.

 St. Augustine is credited with saying, "The one who sings, prays twice."